ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 This is the part where we are exchanging the authorization code for the access and refresh tokens.
 When I got those tokens from the server, I saved the refresh token in the application.properties file so I could use it later to get new access tokens.
-As a test there is also some code to get the events between two dates, to make sure that I have access to the Google calendar API with the acquired access token.
+As a test, there is also some code to get the events between two dates, to make sure that I have access to the Google calendar API with the acquired access token.

 #### Getting an access token with the refresh token
 In the actual flow I used the refresh token to get an access token from the Google server.
 This can be done with a simple POST request to the server with the client id, client secret and the refresh token.
-We then get a response with a new access token which we can use to send request to the API.
+We then get a response with a new access token which we can use to send the request to the API.

 ### Getting the data from the calendar
 #### Creating new client